2022–23 Mountain West Conference men's basketball season: Coaches

-Post season
+Postseason

 Mountain West tournament

 The conference tournament will be played in March 8−11, 2023 at the Thomas & Mack Center in Las Vegas, NV.
 The top five teams will have a bye on the first day.
 Teams will be seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.

 NCAA tournament

 Four teams were selected to participate: